istio/istio/mixer/doc/devel/development.md

 The commands below require that you have $GOPATH set ([$GOPATH docs](https://golang.org/doc/code.html#GOPATH)).
-We highly recommend you put Istio Mixer' code into your GOPATH.
+We highly recommend you put the mixer's code into your GOPATH.
 Note: the commands below will not work if there is more than one directory in your `$GOPATH`.

 ```
-export ISTIO=$(HOME)/go/src/istio.io
+export ISTIO=~/go/src/istio.io
 mkdir -p $(ISTIO)/mixer
 cd $ISTIO